-Looking Back On..
-The Land Before Time show
+The Land Before Time TV show is just like the movies

 Every time an annual The Land Before Time movie came out I always wondered why they didn’t just make a tv show if it was so successful, after all most of the movies felt like extended episodes and it had an audience that wanted to watch them and they could still sell DVDs of a batch of episodes.
 They finally got around to making a Little Foot animated show and it didn’t do very well and it never received a second season and also took down the entire Land Before Time franchise with it.
 So, was the show that bad to kill it or did it just come out at the wrong time?